rubyferdianto/supabase-meltano-bq-dagster/README.md

-# S3-RDS-BigQuery Compl├── RDS-BQ/                       # 📁 BigQuery transfer workflows
-│   ├── run-pipeline.py           # 🚀 RDS to BigQuery direct transfer
-│   └── check-bigquery.py         # ✅ BigQuery data verificationData Pipeline
+# S3-RDS-BigQuery Complete Data Pipeline

 A comprehensive end-to-end data pipeline that transfers CSV data from AWS S3 and local sources to RDS MySQL, then to Google BigQuery for analytics.
+Built with **Meltano ELT framework** for production-ready deployment.

 ## 🎯 Complete Data Flow